inquisibee/out-of-the-cold/README.md

 ### Step 4: Run it!

 That's it, just run the application via CommandBox by typing `server start`.
 This will open the browser to http://localhost:8090.
 The port **8090** is configured inside the `box.json` file.

-> There is a bug in Lucee that on first server start you might get some ORM issues.
-Just do a `server restart` and it should be kicking again.